troperville

 Real Life

 • In India many poor people will pore over rubbish dumps and tips for anything useful/worth selling to recycling companies.
 It has been described as one of the most efficient recycling methods ever.
 Unfortunately, India (like many poor countries) is a dumping ground for vast quantities of toxic waste that First-Worlders don't want to bother recycling, like electronics.
-The scavengers picking through these things are unknowingly exposed to all kinds of lovely toxins such as PCB, lead, cadmium, mercury, poisonous solvents, and carcinogens.
+The scavengers picking through these things are unknowingly exposed to all kinds of lovely toxins such as PCB, lead, cadmium, mercury, and various poisonous solvents and carcinogens.

 • Many areas that are hit with war or major natural disaster become this.